skypilot-org/skypilot/docs/source/serving/autoscaling.rst

 .. tip::

-    If the scale-to-zero is set, the client that access the endpoint should make sure to have a retry mechanism to be able to wait until the replica to be provisioned and ready.
+    If the scale-to-zero is set, the clients that access the endpoint should make sure to have a retry mechanism to be able to wait until the replicas are provisioned and ready.